kepbod/ivim/README.md

 **Note: From v2.5, ivim uses [vim-plug](https://github.com/junegunn/vim-plug) instead of [NeoBundle](https://github.com/Shougo/neobundle.vim) to manage vim plugins.
 Please see [vim-plug docs](https://github.com/junegunn/vim-plug) to see the usage.**

+### Welcome to contribute to ivim, see [issue #31](https://github.com/kepbod/ivim/issues/31) for details.
+Thank you very much for your supporting!

 **New: You could install the minimum ivim now for fast and basic usage!!!**

 > ivim mini only supports terminal vim, and speeds up startup time through loading